 Summer’s Midnight Sun, the vibrant autumnal colours, the blue moment of Christmas and the glistening of springtime snowscapes bid you welcome to Lapland and the Tornio River Valley.
-The location on the Swedish border brings an international feel with events and services.
-In addition to clean nature, Pello offers outstanding opportunities for activity and recreation.
+Its location on the Swedish border brings an international feel with events and services.
+In addition to pristine nature, Pello offers outstanding opportunities for activity and recreation.
 Pello in Finland is a great wilderness tourist destination where you can enjoy the authentic enchantment of Lapland.

 Welcome to Pello in Finland!